Usage-Based Insurance [How to Save with UBI]

 harsh acceleration, and distracted driving

-Those participating in MetLife’s MyJourney® Program can earn discounts as high as 30 percent for safe driving.
+Those participating in MetLife’s MyJourney® Program can earn discounts as high as 30% for safe driving.
 Drivers will need to agree to drive with the company’s app for six months as their behaviors are tracked.

 |SmartRide® - Potential Savings||How It Works|